myrrkel/odoo-openai/openai_product_description/README.md

 [<img src="./static/img/openai_logo.svg" alt="OpenAI Logo" style="width:300px;"/>](https://openai.com/)

-This module allows to generate a product sale description with OpenAI's GTP3 model from product tags, attributes or any other product information.
+This module allows to generate a product sales description with OpenAI's GTP3 model from product tags, attributes or any other product information.

 ## Usage